benbalter/benbalter.github.com/_posts/2020-08-14-tools-of-the-trade.md

 #### Discussions

 * **When**: Long-lived conversations that don't involve an open/closed state.
-This can be Q&A, internal updates, or social discussions. you can even treat discussions like an internal blog.
+This can be Q&A, internal updates, or social discussions.
+You can even treat discussions like an internal blog.
 * **Who**: Entire teams or the entire organization.
 * **Why**: Many of the benefits of issues, except they don't have an open/closed state and thus are more suited for ongoing discussions or blog-like posts with comments that live outside day-to-day workstreams.